-The creases that form on our palms serve a practical purpose, but they can also help us understand our individual lives.
+The creases on our palms serve a practical purpose but can also help us understand our individual lives.
 These lines are rarely perfect, and the marks that appear can have a meaning.
 An island mark is one that many see as a negative mark.
 An island mark is a divided line that joins again, forming an elongated oval instead of a continuous line.
 It can have a variety of meanings and can be of different sizes.

 The island might be a permanent mark since birth, or it can form during development.
 Sometimes the island appears later in life.
 The thing to remember about palmistry is that the lines can change, and new lines can form.
 It makes a difference to the meaning of where the island is.
-For example, in the middle of the life line, it would point to around the age of forty.
-At the start of the line, it’s depicting the younger years, and obviously at the end of the life line, the later years.
+For example, in the middle of the life line, it would point to around forty.
+At the start of the line, it depicts the younger years and, at the end of the life line, the later years.

-The main explanation of the island mark is that it slows down the normal flow of energy.
+The main explanation for the island mark is that it slows down the normal flow of energy.
 Imagine if a river moves in one direction in a steady stream when suddenly a fork parts the waters in two directions.
 The quantity of water has not increased, so the two new courses have half of the original water flowing.
 Suppose you use the river scenario in a life situation.
-In that case, the individual may have diverted (temporarily) in the usual path, which can, in some instances, result in a decrease in vitality (depending on which line it is).
+In that case, the individual may have diverted (temporarily) in the usual path, which can sometimes result in a decrease in vitality (depending on which line it is).

 Island on the life line

 The life line is the crease that circles the ball of the thumb.
 If the island on the life line has been present for a long time, it can describe a period when resistance is low with no apparent problems.
 It can be a troubled or unstable time or predisposition to a disease such as depression or alcoholism.
-Sometimes the island can represent PTSD (Post-traumatic stress disorder), which is when the subject has anxiety and or flashbacks triggered by a traumatic event.
-If a person changes their lifestyle, the island can start to fade as life improves.
+Sometimes the island can represent PTSD (Post-traumatic stress disorder) when the subject has anxiety and flashbacks triggered by a traumatic event.
+If a person changes their lifestyle, the island can fade as life improves.

 If life has been affected by problems, other indicators tell of a difficult time (such as many crosses, hatches or blurry lines).
 Marks on the head line can suggest a mentally stressful time.
 On the heart line, it points to emotional matters.
 As you can understand, the island can have many meanings.
 Without thorough examination and confirmation from its bearer, it is impossible to have one meaning for the marking with certainty.
 The good news is that the island always resumes into one line.
 Therefore it is temporary, indicating a return to normality.